ubaldot/dymoval/docs/source/model_validation_index/doe.rst

 #############################

-When running experiments, it is important to stimulate the target environment in a way that we can extract as much information as possible from it.
+When running experiments, it is important to stimulate the target environment in a way that we extract as much information as possible from it.

-Good experiments shall stress the target environment as much as possible under different conditions.
-This is important because a model is as trustworthy as the measurements dataset used for validating it is *informative*.
+Good experiments shall stress the target environment as much as possible under different conditions to get a sufficiently *informative* measurement dataset.

    **Example**